Air-to-air Heat ExchangerComponent

 The measurement strategy for an air-to-air heat exchanger is to measure the heat transfer (Btu/h) from airstream to airstream within the heat exchanger, as well as any energy consuming components associated with the heat exchanger, such as the energy wheel motor.

-Figure 1 shows the measurement points in a fixed plate heat exchanger.
+Figure 1 shows the measurement locations in a fixed plate heat exchanger.

 Figure 1.
 Measurement boundary for an air-to-air heat exchanger.

-Figure 2 shows the measurement points in a rotary wheel heat exchanger.
+Figure 2 shows the measurement locations in a rotary wheel heat exchanger.

 Figure 2.
-Rotary wheel heat exchanger measurement points.
+Rotary wheel heat exchanger measurement locations.

 Figure 2.
-Rotary wheel heat exchanger measurement points.
+Rotary wheel heat exchanger measurement locations (click on image to enlarge).

 Measurement Equipment